| LOWDOWN(3) | Library Functions Manual | LOWDOWN(3) |

 rndr_table_header, and

-rndr_table_cell are the same.LOWDOWN_TABLE_HEADER
+rndr_table_cell are the same.LOWDOWN_TABLE_HEADER, the number of

 columns in each row and the per-column